radditude/new-on-netflix-cli-gem/README.md

-# Whats On Netflix
+# What's On Netflix

-What's On Netflix is a small web scraper with a CLI interface that tells you what's coming soon and leaving soon on Netflix, using data from Whats-On-Netflix.com and IMDB.
+What's On Netflix is a small web scraper with a CLI interface that tells you what's coming soon and leaving soon on Netflix.
+What's On Netflix pulls data from Whats-On-Netflix.com and IMDB.
 Hat tip to [https://github.com/o-sam-o/yayimdbs](yayimdbs) for helping me work out the finer points of scraping IMDB info.

 ## Installation

-Run the following command in your terminal:
+Once you've downloaded the code and cd-ed into the proper directory, run the following command in your terminal:

-    $ gem install whats-on-netflix
+    $ gem install whats-on-netflix-cli-gem-0.1.0.gem

 ## Usage